 How common is melanoma?

-Melanoma affects about 50,000 Americans each year.
-It accounts for more than 80% of skin cancer-related deaths and 1% to 2% of all cancer deaths in the United States.
+Melanoma constitutes about 4% of all skin cancers.
+However, it accounts for more than 80% of skin cancer-related deaths and 1% to 2% of all cancer deaths in the United States.
 Melanoma usually occurs in adults, but it occasionally is found in children and adolescents.
 It is the most common cancer in women ages 25 to 29, and the second most common cancer in women ages 30 to 34, as well as in men ages 30 to 49.

 How is melanoma diagnosed?